just-food authors and correspondents

 Articles by Raghavendra Verma

 India may be the world's largest raw milk producer but the dairy sector is marked by poor on-farm efficiency and low productivity.
-The country's dominant co-operatives have struggled to improve the model employed by their farmer members and the entrenched informal village-based supply system.
+The country's dominant co-operatives have struggled to improve the model employed by their farmer members.
 But, with a step-up in investment on the horizon, could all this change?
 Raghavendra Verma reports.

 India's poor road network and lack of investment in cold chain infrastructure have long challenged the country’s dairy industry, highlighting the value for companies of undertaking the tough task of establish their own milk collection.

 Milk producers in the Indian state of Odisha aim to double their production in the next five years, setting up four plants to cover local demand.

 India's new BJP government has reduced taxes on food processing and packaging machines however the industry is still not happy and is demanding more significant benefits.

 Getting products on shelves is a significant challenge for food manufacturers and retailers in India, where an under-developed supply chain hampers such efforts.
 International food groups and logistics companies are working to overcome the lack of infrastructure and, for companies who can offer solutions, a significant commercial opportunity exists.
 Raghavendra Verma reports.

 India's cement and agricultural equipment maker Kisan Group has entered the processed food business, making salty snacks in Gujarat.

 India's Banaskantha District Cooperative Milk Producers' Union, a member of the Gujarat Cooperative Milk Marketing Federation that owns the popular Amul brand, is to set up two more dairy plants.